-Maryland State Department of Education received a $10.6 million federal Preschool Development Birth through Five (PDG B-5) Grant Award to enhance and improve early care and learning programs for children throughout the State.
+The Maryland State Department of Education (MSDE) has been awarded a $26.8 million Preschool Development Birth through Five (PDG B-5) Renewal Grant.

 In December of 2018, Maryland State Department of Education received a $10.6 million federal Preschool Development Birth through Five (PDG B-5) Initial Grant Award to enhance and improve early care and learning programs for children, birth to five, throughout the State.

 45 States/Territories received a Preschool Development Birth through Five (PDG B-5) Initial Grant Award from the U.S. Departments of Health and Human Services and Education (Departments).The PDG B-5 grants, which differ significantly from the previous Preschool Development Grants, are designed to fund states to conduct a comprehensive statewide birth through five needs assessment followed by in-depth strategic planning, while enhancing parent choice and expanding the current mixed delivery system consisting of a wide range of provider types and settings, including child care centers and home-based child care providers, Head Start and Early Head Start, state pre-kindergarten, and home visiting service providers across the public, private and faith-based sectors.

 Because of the number of high–quality applications received, most budgets of winning applicants were reduced by 29%.
 Maryland received $10.6 million, one of the highest awards.
 The grant performance period will run from December 31, 2018 through December 30, 2019.
 States and Territories that receive this grant award will also be given the opportunity to apply for Renewal Grants prior to the end of 2019.